 Cost?
 There is no cost to try out for a FC Glen Rock team.

 When will I hear if my child is selected for a team?
-You will be notified within 3-5 days of your player's evaluation.
+You will be notified as soon as possible after your player's evaluation.

 The season is broken into two halves, collectively called the "seasonal year":